thrasher-corp/gocryptotrader/cmd/apichecker/README.md

 This apichecker package is part of the GoCryptoTrader codebase.

-#### This tool tracks changes in exchange API documentation
-#### Keeps track of all the updates using the GoCryptoTrader trello board

-Be aware, this tool will:
-- Automatically update the live trello board if API keys and trello information are provided.
-- Automatically update the main json updates file, however a backup of the copy before the updates will be stored.

 ## This is still in active development

 You can track ideas, planned features and what's in progresss on this Trello board: [https://trello.com/b/ZAhMhpOy/gocryptotrader](https://trello.com/b/ZAhMhpOy/gocryptotrader).